tschicki/PS2-Portable/Documentation/Part 1_Mechanical Components Preparation.md

 ## Tools

+### Reballing Stencils
+The custom reballing stencils are supplied by JLCPCB.
+They are 90x90mm and fit the common rose-gold reballing fixtures.
+The cutouts are optimized for 0.55mm solder balls.
+You can find the Gerbers [here](https://github.com/tschicki/PS2-Portable/tree/main/Electronics/PS2_Reballing_Stencils_Eval/Gerber).
+The files contain a panel outline too, so the panel can either have a 190x190mm custom size (cheaper shipping) or JLCs default 380x280mm stencil size.
+For ordering add the following comments:

+- Please do not change the stencil aperture
+- Stencil thickness: 0.2mm
+- Engraving: Text and position, see file "engrave.gbr"

 ### Tool for M1.6 Brass Inserts
 A tool for M1.6 heat set inserts is very difficult to find, especially as a tip for soldering irons.
 I personally use the M2 adaper for Ersa soldering irons available from [CNCKitchen](https://cnckitchen.store/de/collections/soldering-tips-and-sets).
 To have the correct diameter and about 3mm length, I modified it using a drill, file and sandpaper.